 Another rare side effect is a prolonged painful erection (priapism).
 If an erection lasts more than 4 hours, you need emergency care.

-Most recently, a few men who have taken a PDE5 drug have developed sudden hearing loss.
+A few men who have taken a PDE5 drug have developed sudden hearing loss.
 Similar to NAION, it is not clear these drugs are the actual cause of the hearing problem.

 Can these drugs be abused?

 PDE5 drugs are not habit forming or addictive.
 They do not increase sexual desire or sexual enjoyment, other than by helping a man to achieve and maintain an erection.
 There is concern that these drugs could be misused as "performance enhancers" by some men who do not have erectile dysfunction.
 However, there is no reason to believe that they are unsafe when used in this manner, as long as they are taken in the recommended dosage and with the usual precautions.